jbarabander/Formless/README.md

 };
 validationService.compareAsync(model, asyncValidationSchema)
   .then(function (result) {
-    // depending on the results of your asynchronous function: results will either be
+    // depending on the results of your asynchronous function: result will either be
     // {foo: {passed: true}}
     // or
     // {foo: {passed: false}}